Dark patterns collection

 Fortunately there exist search engines alternatives, such as Mojeek (which uses its own index) and SearX.

 While looking at my expenses and optimizing my budget, I've removed my Medium subscription, Pluralsight, and OpenAI subscription, and started to cancel hosting plans as I'll host most of what I need on my VPS.
-Next challenges would be to get rid of Netflix, WhatsApp, Amazon (Prime, Kindle...), Apple, Spotify, Dropbox (to Nextcloud?), ChatGPT (I've yet to find a comparable alternative) by looking for alternatives or privacy friendly frontends for what cannot be easily replaced.
+Next challenges would be to get rid of Netflix, WhatsApp, Amazon (Prime, Kindle...), Apple, Spotify (done by November 2024), Dropbox (to Nextcloud?), ChatGPT (I've yet to find a comparable alternative) by looking for alternatives or privacy friendly frontends for what cannot be easily replaced.
 But they do not make it easy.
 By trying to get rid of Netflix, I've noticed that as the "main" profile of our family shared account, it's impossible to delete my data.
 I can only create a new Netflix account and transfer the family profiles to that one.
 At the end, I'd like also to replace my OnePlus One with a dumb phone or a fair phone.
 I had a look at privacy friendly OSes we can setup on Android but the compatibility with OnePlus 10 Pro is still work in progress.
 Anyway if you are interested, take some inspiration here.
 I also want to fix this blog by taking inspiration from Small Web and Slow Web philosophies. , works for future browsers or at least relies on libre JavaScript (see also LibreJS) or no JavaScript at all.

 And also to convince my loved one to try free and open source software on her devices (Apple πŸ™‚ ).
 Lot of friends and family are using Whatsapp while I'm sold to Signal or alternatives.
 This one will be difficult to bypass.
 I aim at least to automatically backup all WhatsApp files to my Nextcloud.